swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

 This tutorial describes how to install and run a NancyFx powered website on [Ubuntu 12.04][ubuntu]

-# Install mono on your ubunu machine
+# Install mono on your ubuntu machine
 Go to the [mono download page][getmono] to retrieve the the latest mono version.
 In our case, we build the latest source from github:

     $ sudo apt-get install git autoconf automake libtool g++ gettext